Executive TeamCary Katz

-Lizette Benedi Herraiz serves as Managing Director of Bancroft.
-Prior to joining Bancroft, she served as Deputy Assistant Attorney General for the Office of Justice Programs at the U.S. Department of Justice from April 2004 to May 2005, where she worked to improve the criminal and juvenile justice systems, assist crime victims, and increase knowledge about crime and related issues.
+Lizette Benedi Herraiz serves as Vice President and Deputy General Counsel of Strayer University, a university known for educating working adults.
+Prior to joining Strayer, Benedi Herraiz served as Managing Director of Bancroft Associates, a Washington, DC boutique law firm, for two years, and as Associate for six.
+She also served as Deputy Assistant Attorney General for the Office of Justice Programs at the U.S. Department of Justice from April 2004 to May 2005, where she worked to improve the criminal and juvenile justice systems, assist crime victims, and increase knowledge about crime and related issues.

 Prior to her appointment at the Office of Justice Programs, Benedi Herraiz served for three years as Counsel in the Office of Legal Policy at the U.S. Department of Justice, where she was primarily responsible for judicial nominations and coordination of policy in the areas of the federal judiciary, victims' rights and federal prisons.